Implementation of Interior-point Methods for LP based on Krylov Subspace Iterative Solvers with Inner-iteration Preconditioning: Numerical experiments

-\begin{itemize} \item[\dag] inaccurately solved, i.e., the value of $\epsilon_\mathrm{out}$ was relaxed to a larger level.
-For our solvers, we provide extra information at the stopping point: \dag$_a$, $a=\floor{\log_{10}\Gamma}$ in the iter column, and \dag$_b$, $b=\floor{\log_{10}\kappa(\mathcal{A}\mathcal{A}^\mathsf{T})}$ in the time column, where $\floor{\cdot}$ is the floor function; the CVX solvers do not provide the condition number but only the relative duality gap, \item[-] the iterations diverged due to numerical instabilities, \item[$\diamond$] the iterations took longer than 20 hours. \end{itemize}
+Besides the statistics, we also use the following notation: \begin{itemize} \item[\dag] inaccurately solved, i.e., the value of $\epsilon_\mathrm{out}$ was relaxed to a larger level.
+In the column ``Iter'', we provide extra information \dag$_a$ at the stopping point: for our solvers, $a=\floor{\log_{10}\Gamma^{(k)}}$, where $\floor{\cdot}$ is the floor function; for CVX solvers, $a=\floor{\log_{10}\mu}$ as provided in the CVX output; PDCO solvers do not provide this information, thus they are not given; \item[$\texttt{f}$] the interior-point iterations diverged; \item[$\texttt{t}$] the iterations took longer than 20 hours. \end{itemize}

 Note that all zero rows and columns of the constraint matrix $A$ were removed beforehand.
 The problems marked with ${\#}$ are with rank-deficient $A$ even after this preprocessing.
-For these problems we put $\mathrm{rank}(A)$ in brackets after $m$, which is computed using the \textsc{Matlab} function \texttt{sprank}.
+For these problems we put $\mathrm{rank}(A)$ in brackets after $m$, which is computed using the \textsc{Matlab} function $\texttt{sprank}$.

-In order to give an idea of the typical differences between methods, we present the interior-point convergence curves for problem \texttt{ken\_\!\!
-13}.
+In order to give an idea of the typical differences between methods, we present the interior-point convergence curves for problem {\texttt{ken\_\!\!
+13}}.
 The problem has a constraint matrix $A\in\mathbb{R}^{28,632\times 42,659}$ with full row rank and $97,246$ nonzero elements.

 Different aspects of the performance of the four solvers are displayed in Figure \ref{fig:ken13}.
 The red dotted line with diamond markers represents the quantity related to AB-GMRES (NE-SOR), the blue with downward-pointing triangle CGNE (NE-SSOR), the yellow with asterisk MRNE (NE-SSOR), and the dark green with plus sign the modified Cholesky solver.
-Note that for this problem \texttt{ken\_\!\!
-13}, the modified Cholesky solver became numerically inaccurate at the last step and it broke down if the default dropping tolerance was used.
+Note that for this problem {\texttt{ken\_\!\!
+13}}, the modified Cholesky solver became numerically inaccurate at the last step and it broke down if the default dropping tolerance was used.
 Thus, we increased it to $10^{-6}$.

 Figure \ref{fig:cond} shows $\kappa(\mathcal{A}\mathcal{A}^\mathsf{T})$ in $\log_{10}$ scale.
 It verifies the claim that the least squares problem becomes increasingly ill-conditioned at the final steps in the interior-point process: $\kappa(\mathcal{A}\mathcal{A}^\mathsf{T})$ started from around $10^{20}$ and increased to $10^{80}$ at the last 3-5 steps.
 Figure \ref{fig:mu} shows the convergence curve of the duality measure $\mu$ in $\log_{10}$ scale.
 The $\mu$ drops below the tolerance and the stopping criterion is satisfied.
 Although it is not shown in the figure, we found that the interior-point method with modified Cholesky with the default value of the dropping tolerance $10^{-16}$ stagnated for $\mu \simeq 10^{-4}$.
 Comparing with Figure \ref{fig:cond}, it is observed that the solvers started to behave differently as $\kappa(\mathcal{A}\mathcal{A}^\mathsf{T})$ increased sharply.